BERDataLakehouse/spark_notebook/README.md

 # Welcome to Your BERDL Environment

 * nginx.ingress.kubernetes.io/proxy-body-size is set to 64m, so you cannot upload files bigger than that directly
-*

-This environment has been automatically configured to provide a consistent and powerful experience.
-This document explains how the setup works and, most importantly, how you can customize it.

 ## Shell Customization (`.custom_profile`)